ChrisGe4/learn-ai/Finetuning-LLM.md

   - moderation.
 Basically, if you want the model to say, I'm sorry to certain things, or to say, I don't know to certain things, or even to have a custom response, This is one way to actually provide those guardrails to the model.

+# Where finetuning fits in

+## Finetuning data: compare to pretraining and basic preparation

+### Pretraining

+First step before fine-tuning even happens.

+- Model at the start
+  - zero knowledge about the world: weights are completely random
+  - can't form english words: no language skill
+- Next token prediction is the objective
+- Giant corpus of text data that often scraped from the internet: "unlabeled".
+A lot of manual work to getting this data set to be effective for model pre-training even after many cleaning processes.